 Help the environment and your wallet

 It is common knowledge that humans are supposed to drink a recommended 64 ounces of water per day; for some people, this is a breeze, while others may struggle even getting half of a gallon of water throughout the day.
 Now, imagine that gallon of water, multipled by 88… that huge quantity of water is the amount used daily in the average American home on things like showers, laundry, and washing dishes.

 Water conservation efforts have emerged over the years which can have positive impacts on the environment and your water bill.
 There is also a range of options for those that would prefer the quicker, inexpensive ways, to those that are willing to make a larger investment for bigger savings in the long run.
-These tips and tricks also vary depending on the season.
+These tips on how to conserve water also vary depending on the season.
 Continue reading for ideas on how to save water in the summer and winter months.

 Savvy savings in the backyard

 - Water your plants and flowers in the morning or evening.
 Water evaporates quickly when the sun is higher, so sprinkling the water during the early or later parts of the day will help the water stay in the soil.

-- Getting a rain barrel might sound a bit strange, but by setting up one of these, you could save water when watering your yard.
+- Getting a rain barrel might sound a bit strange, but by setting up one of these, you could conserve water when watering your yard.
 Set the barrel underneath your gutter’s downspout to collect water after it rains, and you have a natural supply of water for your plants or garden.

 - If you have invested in automated watering systems, make sure no water is being wasted on the sidewalk or driveway.
 Also consider converting your sprinkler system to a drip irrigation system, as the drip systems are capable of sending specified amounts of water to targeted areas.

 - Cover your pool anytime it is not in use.